OscarEscamilla/pokemon_compose/README.md

 This is a Pokémon List app built with Jetpack Compose that allows users to browse a list of Pokémon and mark their favorite ones.
 The app retrieves Pokémon data from an API and manages user favorites through a local database, providing a seamless experience for users to track their favorite Pokémon.

+## Download
+Go to the [Releases](https://github.com/OscarEscamilla/pokemon_compose/releases/) to download the latest APK.

 #### Screenshots

 <p float="left">